yezero/sandstorm/roadmap/platform/activity/README.md

 # Activity Events

-Sandstorm offers an API to apps through which they can indicate when an "activity event" occurs.
+Thurly offers an API to apps through which they can indicate when an "activity event" occurs.
 An activity event is any event that might be useful to log and/or to notify users about.
 For example, Etherpad logs at activity event every time a user makes some edits, or leaves a comment.

 ## Activity indicator